Faruhcon/BallBlog/source/content/category-folder/resume.md

 - Translated child feedback into actionable design updates to gameplay mechanics that eliminated negative feedback.
 - Integrated Children's Museum of Atlanta deployment requirements into Virtual STEM Buddy mixed reality exhibit that had no reported physical incidents over 5 year life span.
 - Iterated bi weekly for VFB on 4 separate departments' requirements that both entertained children and supported physical activity gameplay goals.
+- Implemented modular design in VFB project and utilized Unity3D's ease of cross-platform deployment to support PC, iOS/iPadOS, and Virtual Reality (Meta Quest) builds.
+- Implemented virtual reality tour of 3D modeled heart using Unity3D that competed at the 2016 IEEEVR Conference.
+TODO: link paper and demo paper, video??
+- Expanded the boundaries of a VR guided heart tour to give an audience-focused, exploratory experience with minimal navigation friction that improved accessibility.
+(TODO: cite heartx2)
+- Designed a virtual reality exploratory data analysis (EDA) tool using Unity3D to simplify understanding of heart study interactions (TODO: cite all 3 fwim+2 heart).

 <!--- Ideas to massage --->